sourcegraph/deploy-sourcegraph/docs/update.md

 # Updating

-Sourcegraph updates are released monthly (with patch releases in between, released as needed).
-Releases are announced on [the Sourcegraph blog](https://about.sourcegraph.com/blog).
-Site admins can also check for updates in their Sourcegraph instance's site admin area.
+A new version of Sourcegraph is released every month (with patch releases in between, released as needed).
+Check the [Sourcegraph blog](https://about.sourcegraph.com/blog) or the site admin updates page to learn about updates.

 See the [changelog](https://about.sourcegraph.com/changelog) for a list of changes in each version.